dindinw/0.9.1-invalid-utxo/README.md

 The inconsistent transaction fee bug has already fixed by the [Qitmeer-0.9.1-hotfix-release][v0.9.1-hotfix].
 The Qitmeer [PR-#338][PR_338] contains the bug fix code.

 Since the Block [13567][bk_00005b], the STXO cache works in a incorrect status.
 That's the reason why you need to clean up your local database and redo the block synchronization.
-You not only need to upgrade your node to the latest version [0.9.1-hotfix-release][v0.9.1-hotfix] but also need to clean up your local UTXO/STXO status database.
+You need to upgrade your node to the latest version [0.9.1-hotfix-release][v0.9.1-hotfix] and clean up your local UTXO/STXO status database.

-You have to clean up your local database and redo the block synchronization from the scratch by using following before your start your node.
+You have to clean up your local database and redo the block synchronization from scratch by using the following command before starting your node.
 ```
-# first make sure you are using the correct version.
+# first, make sure you are using the correct version.
 ./qitmeer --version
 qitmeer version 0.9.1+hotfix-release-6e0a73a (Go version go1.14.4)

-# then clean up your local database before your start your node.
+# then clean up your local database before you start your node.
 ./qitmeer --testnet --cleanup
 ```